Skip to Content

 The example diagram in the subsection below demonstrates this concept.

-Example: Overhead skip pass from wing to opposite corner
+Overhead pass from wing to opposite corner

 Example basketball diagram that demonstrates an overhead pass being thrown from the right side wing to the opposite left side corner